BHS freshman drowns Friday

-Bolivar High School is mourning one of its own after freshman Cash Cable died in a drowning incident this weekend.
+Bolivar High School is mourning one of its own after freshman Cash Cable died in a drowning incident over the weekend.

 The report stated he fell overboard.
 He “came to the surface, yelled for help, and then did not resurface,” the report added.